Neil Forsyth

-Neil Forsyth (born 1978) is a Scottish author, television writer and journalist.
-He has written and created a number of British television shows including The Gold, Guilt, and Bob Servant Independent, and has won numerous television awards.
+Neil Forsyth is a Scottish screenwriter and author.
+He has written and created a number of television series, including Legends (2026), The Gold (2023), Guilt (2019), and Bob Servant Independent (2013).
+His production company is Tannadice Pictures.
+Forsyth has won numerous television awards.
+He has also written a large number of books, both fiction and non-fiction.

-Early life
+Early life and education

-Forsyth grew up in Dundee, Scotland where he attended the High School of Dundee and his first writing appeared in a Dundee United fanzine.
-He graduated from Edinburgh University and held several jobs including as a nightclub promoter before working as a freelance journalist.
+Neil Forsyth grew up in Dundee, Scotland, where he attended the High School of Dundee and his first writing appeared in a Dundee United fanzine.

+He graduated from Edinburgh University and held several jobs, including as a nightclub promoter, before working as a freelance journalist.
 He is also a graduate of the New York Film Academy.